Die4Ever/deus-ex-randomizer/src/notes/patchV3.6.7.md

 - Possible fix for some timed races (eg. Catacombs or Reverse Catacombs) where the Mastodon messages were reporting the player losing over 9000% health.
 - Fixed installer failing with Documents path issues
 - The key for the cabinet in the Mission 2 Free Clinic is now adjusted more reliably and should now work properly in Vanilla?
 Madder!
+- Add two new bingo goals for interacting with Joe Greene in Mission 2 and 4.

 </details>